-As the economy recovers, the Assembly may wish to embrace this strategy in future fiscal years.
+As the economy recovers, the Assembly may wish to embrace the Governor's "Wall-of-Debt" pay-down strategy in future fiscal years.
 Some of the repayment of these debts, like the \$2 billion Proposition 1A payment due in the budget year, cannot be avoided.
 However for many of these debts the Legislature will have years to consider the best timing and strategy to meet these obligations.
 Additionally, some of these "debts" may be overstated, like local mandate liability, or may not have any cost to the State, like the one-day deferral of the June employee payroll paycheck.